Guest blogger: Debby L. Williams

 About our Guest Blogger

-Debby L. Williams is the Director of Oklahoma Art in Public Places.
+Debby L. Williams is an associate coach at Art Biz Coach, where she helps artists with their written marketing material.
 She’s been a curator, museum director, and arts administrator and she loves to laugh – but not about pricing.
 She’s dead serious about pricing art.